+intravenous,

-0% - 20% coinsurance for intravenous, subcutaneous, and biological Part B drugs (including chemotherapy)
+subcutaneous, and biological Part B drugs (including chemotherapy)

-\$0 - \$47 copay for Part B prescription drugs received in the pharmacy (including chemotherapy)

-Certain Part B rebatable drugs may be subject to a lower coinsurance.

-Medicare Part B prescription drugs\ (continued)

-- Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: dean-advantage-member-center/medicare-member-center/dean-advantage-member-center/pharmacy-benefits

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) \$0 - \$47 copay for Part B our plan.
+Covered drugs may be subject to Step Therapy and include: prescription drugs received in the pharmacy • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical (including chemotherapy) Certain Part B rebatable center services drugs may be subject to a lower coinsurance. • Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) For Part B insulin • Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan furnished through an insulin pump, you will pay no more than a \$35 • Clotting factors you give yourself by injection if you have hemophilia copay for a one month supply. • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: deancare.com/medicare/ medicare-member-center/dean-advantage-member-center/ pharmacy-benefits We also cover some vaccines under our Part B and Part D prescription drug benefit.